google/grr-doc/docs/developing-grr/running-tests.md

 [Python Debugger](https://docs.python.org/3/library/pdb.html) can come in handy.

-If you run pytest with `--pdb` flag then upon a failure the program execution will be halted and you will be dropped into the PDB shell.
+If you run pytest with `--pdb` flag then upon a failure the program execution will be halted and you will be dropped into the PDB shell where you can investigate the problem in the environment it occurred.

 If you set breakpoints in your code manually using `pdb.set_trace()` you will notice a weird behaviour when running your tests.
 This is because pytest